 Best way to learn a language

-One other interesting takeaway from this infographic is that it helps to know your learning style.
+One other interesting takeaway from this infographic is that it helps to know your language learning style.

 Think back on your school days, or on any previous experience learning a new skill.